apache/spark/docs/sql-migration-guide.md

   - In Spark 3.2, the output schema of `SHOW TBLPROPERTIES` becomes `key: string, value: string` whether you specify the table property key or not.
 In Spark 3.1 and earlier, the output schema of `SHOW TBLPROPERTIES` is `value: string` when you specify the table property key.
 To restore the old schema with the builtin catalog, you can set `spark.sql.legacy.keepCommandOutputSchema` to `true`.

+  - In Spark 3.2, we support using corresponding typed literal of partition column value type as partition column value in SQL, such as if we have a partition table with partition column of date type, we can use typed date literal `date '2020-01-01'` as partition spec `PARTITION (dt = date '2020-01-01')`, it will be treated as partition column value `2020-01-01`.
+In Spark 3.1 and earlier, the partition value will be treated as string value `date '2020-01-01'` and it's a illegal date type string value and will been converted to `__HIVE_DEFAULT_PARTITION__`.

 ## Upgrading from Spark SQL 3.0 to 3.1

   - In Spark 3.1, statistical aggregation function includes `std`, `stddev`, `stddev_samp`, `variance`, `var_samp`, `skewness`, `kurtosis`, `covar_samp`, `corr` will return `NULL` instead of `Double.NaN` when `DivideByZero` occurs during expression evaluation, for example, when `stddev_samp` applied on a single element set.
 In Spark version 3.0 and earlier, it will return `Double.NaN` in such case.
 To restore the behavior before Spark 3.1, you can set `spark.sql.legacy.statisticalAggregate` to `true`.